DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Discussion and Conclusion

 Moreover, the system shows a reduced bias towards under-represented entities, as highlighted by improved performance on long-tail entities in ENEIDE and MHERCL-ITA.
 This improvement suggests that DELICATE’s candidate re-ranking mechanism is more resilient to domain shifts and chronological variations.
 Additionally, by integrating type and time information from Wikidata, the model enhances its disambiguation capabilities in historical documents where contextual information is often necessary.

 A further evidence of DELICATE’s generalizability is its strong performance on the out-of-domain MHERCL-ITA dataset.
-Despite being fine-tuned solely on ENEIDE, DELICATE$_{ALL}$ and DELICATE$_{AMD}$ achieve micro-averaged accuracies above 58\% (and macro above 56\%), substantially outperforming both generic baselines and more complex architectures employing bi-encoders paired with LLMs.
+Despite being fine-tuned solely on ENEIDE, DELICATE$_{GBT+LLM}$ achieves micro- and macro- averaged accuracies around 70\%, substantially outperforming both generic baselines and more complex architectures employing bi-encoders paired with LLMs.

-Another noteworthy strength is the adoption of GBTs in the final classification stage, which contributes to the explainability and interpretability of system's results.
-This tree-based approach not only facilitates insight into the relevance of different similarity dimensions but also yields confidence scores that correlate strongly with linking accuracy.
+Another noteworthy strength is the adoption of GBTs in the final classification stage in DELICATE$_{GBT}$, which contributes to the explainability and interpretability of system's results.
+This tree-based approach not only facilitates insights into the relevance of different similarity dimensions but also yields confidence scores that correlate strongly with linking accuracy.
 Such characteristics are particularly valuable in historical EL pipelines, where manual verification of uncertain links is often required.

 \paragraph{Limitations.} Despite these strengths, the experiments also revealed some limitations.
-DELICATE relies on annotated training data to fine-tune the GBTs classifier effectively, which poses a challenge when labelled resources are scarce.
-In addition, inaccuracies in the initial candidate retrieval step (e.g., due to OCR errors) can propagate through to the final ranking, potentially reducing overall accuracy.
+DELICATE relies on annotated training data to fine-tune the GBTs classifier effectively, which poses a challenge when labeled resources are scarce.
+In addition, inaccuracies in the initial candidate retrieval step (e.g., due to OCR errors) can propagate through the final re-ranking, potentially reducing overall accuracy.
 Finally, the need to tune hyper-parameters (e.g., learning rate, tree depth, $\Delta_{NIL}$) for each dataset partition introduces additional complexity which however seems to not impact scalability and generalizability.

+Moreover, the fact that DELICATE uses four coarse-grained classes for computing the \textit{Type match} feature may introduce some noise due to asymmetries between the entity type annotations in ENEIDE and the fine-grained classes in Wikidata.
+In spite of these limitations, the use of four coarse-grained classes allows DELICATE to generalise to datasets that have a similar entity type taxonomy, such as HIPE-2020, AjMC, and NewsEye, as already discussed in Section \ref{sec:lookup_table}.

+Finally, treating missing dates as neutral (i.e., setting the time interval to 0) may bias disambiguation results towards entities lacking temporal information in KBs.
+However, this design choice was made to avoid penalising entities that lack temporal information in Wikidata, which is common for long-tail entities that are prevalent in historical texts.